2026 Formula One World Championship: Car size and aerodynamics

 On 6 June 2024, the 2026 car concept was revealed.
 The concept featured new active aerodynamics in both the front and rear wings.
-The concept saw the elimination of the drag reduction system, being replaced by a new manual override engine mode.
+The concept saw the elimination of the drag reduction system (DRS), being replaced by a new overtake mode, initially referred to as manual override mode.
 The wheelbase was reduced from 360 cm to 340 cm, the width was reduced from 200 cm to 190 cm, and the minimum mass was reduced by 30 kg.
-The tyres' widths will also be reduced by 2.5 cm on the front pair and by 3.0 cm on the rears.
-The floor will have reduced ground effect to ease the issues cars have suffered with porpoising.
+The tyres' widths were also reduced by 2.5 cm on the front pair and by 3.0 cm on the rears.
+The floor reduced ground effect to ease the issues cars have suffered with porpoising.

 In October 2024, FIA announced that the downforce reduction of the 2026 cars compared to the – generation of cars would be less than initially proposed for performance and safety reasons.
 Later in the month, the FIA confirmed that the reduction in downforce from the 2026 generation of cars would be around 15%, a significantly smaller reduction than the originally drafted regulations which the FIA claimed had given the 2026 cars downforce reduction of over 40% compared to their predecessors.
-In terms of lap time difference this will make the 2026 cars two seconds slower than the 2022–2025 generation of cars rather than the four seconds slower initially envisaged in the initial draft of the 2026 technical regulations.
+This would make the 2026 cars approximately two seconds slower a lap than the 2022–2025 generation of cars rather than the four seconds slower initially envisaged.
+On 17 December 2025, Formula One announced the official terms describing features of the 2026 cars.
+The term "boost mode" is used to describe the normal deployment of the energy recovery system (ERS) to defend or attack; "active aerodynamics" (or simply "active aero") to describe the moveable front and rear wing elements – in both higher and lower drag/downforce configuration (called "corner mode" and "straightline mode" respectively); "recharge" to describe when a car is harvesting electrical energy; and "overtake mode" to describe a mode where extra energy stored is used in order to help one driver overtake another, but only if the driver behind is within one second of the one ahead (similar to pre-2026 DRS deployment rules).

+Due to the track's tight, twisty nature, the only Grand Prix where active aero was disabled was the Monaco Grand Prix, which historically had one DRS zone.